How can Segments help you?

 We built Segments so you can see a campaign group's strengths and weaknesses at a glance.
 Segments will instantly highlight where to focus your efforts, reduce bids, spend time, and allocate budget to grow conversions and reduce CPA.

-Before Segments, you had to use AdWords' native Dimensions tab (in the new AdWords experience, by clicking Campaigns > Segment).
-Only a few “dimensions” were available and useful, and it was left to you to calculate each CPA and compare them to your targets.
+Before Segments, you had to use Google Ads' native Dimensions tab (in the new Google Ads experience, by clicking Campaigns > Show More > Specific segment you want info on).
+Only a few "dimensions" were available and useful, and it was left to you to calculate each CPA and compare them to your targets.
 Breaking down each dimension was only possible by downloading an Excel report and building a pivot table.
-You needed to be motivated, and you needed to know your exact aims.
+You needed to be motivated, and you needed to know your precise aims.
 In short, there was no easy way to explore CPA performance across different segments of your account.

 What segments can I see?

 Currently, we segment your campaign group data by: